by Joann Wilson and Albert Kollar

 How long did Bayet collect fossils?

-Archival documents, that in 1903 arrived in Pittsburgh from Brussels with the purchased materials, indicate a 16–23-year accumulation period.
-Research is ongoing to clarify the exact range.
-But if we assume the 23-year horizon, Bayet acquired fossils at a blistering average pace of at least 5,652 specimens per year.
-When you consider the logistics of shipping, along with the perpetual letter writing required to transact deals at that time, his acquisition rate is an amazing feat.
+Archival documents, that in 1903 arrived in Pittsburgh from Brussels with the purchased materials, indicate Bayet acquired the bulk of his collection in under 20 years.
+Assuming a range of 20,000 -100,000 fossils, Bayet would have acquired fossils at the blistering pace of 1,000-5,000 specimens per year.
+When you consider the logistics of shipping, along with the perpetual letter writing required to transact deals in the late 19th century, his acquisition rate is an amazing feat.

 Why did Bayet sell his collection?